thefrontside/effection/website/docs/guides/spawn.md

 ### Effection

 How does Effection deal with this situation?
-If we translate this directly into Effection code, it does not behave like we expect:
+If we wrote the example using Effection in the exact same way as the `async/await` example, then we will find that it doesn't behave the same:

 ``` javascript
 import { main } from 'effection';